radiovisual/ckeditor-mediabox/readme.md

 > Wrap your media up with a title, caption, credit, tweet and facebook text.

-This plugin works as a simple embed plugin, with a twist: it wraps all iframe embeds with a div tag.
-This means that even iframes that hijack the right-click (I'm looking at you, youtube) can have ckeditor contextMenus attached to them.
+This CKEditor widget works as a simple embed plugin, but allows you to attach specific metadata to the media in a way that is easily editable in the CKEditor editing pane.

 ## Installation

 **Step 1:** Copy the mediabox plugin files to your CKEditor's plugin folder: